dataArtisans/query-window-example/README.md

  - source: source topic
  - sink: sink topic
  - zkPath: ZooKeeper path where the actors of the queryable window operator register themselves
- - window-size: size of the (processing-time) window in milliseconds (default: 10000)
+ - window-size: size of the (event-time) window in milliseconds (default: 10000)
+ - window-cleanup-delay: the amount of time to keep emitted windows in internal state (default: 2000)
  - checkpoint: checkpoint interval in milliseconds (default: 1000)
  - state-path: path (for example in HDFS) where checkpoints are stored